You Say I'm Too Much, I Say You're Not Enough: Background

 You Say I'm Too Much, I Say You're Not Enough was released on 5 October 2018 and was met with critical acclaim, receiving 4/5 star reviews from NME, DIY, The Independent, Dork and Upset Magazine.
 It was nominated for the Welsh Music Prize in October 2019 but lost out to Welsh-language post-punk trio Adwaith's debut album Meyln which was coincidentally Produced and mixed by Estrons' own Steffan Pringle.

-On 23rd January 2019 Estrons released the video for the final single from the album, which would also turn out to be their final single as a band, "Strangers".
-Featuring live footage filmed at their sold out homecoming show at The Globe in Cardiff in December 2018, Källström said, "Strangers is about self-acceptance and finding the strength to grow and be on your own.
+On 23 January 2019 Estrons released the video for the final single from the album, which would also turn out to be their final single as a band, "Strangers".
+Featuring live footage filmed at their sold-out homecoming show at The Globe in Cardiff in December 2018, Källström said, "Strangers is about self-acceptance and finding the strength to grow and be on your own.
 The song takes us on a journey of self-sabotage, redemption, failure and success and how all of these experiences meld together to make us who we are."

-You Say I'm Too Much, I Say You're Not Enough contains a re-recorded version of their song "Aliens" from their debut EP Whoever She Was which is also the track who's lyrics the album's title is drawn from.
+You Say I'm Too Much, I Say You're Not Enough contains a re-recorded version of their song "Aliens" from their debut EP Whoever She Was which is also the track whose lyrics the album's title is drawn from.
 The album also contains two previously released singles; live favourites "Make a Man" and "Drop".